Asian immigration to the United States: Phasing out of exclusionary policies (1943–1965)

 After the Second World War, immigration policy in the United States began to undergo significant changes.
-In 1943, the Magnuson Act ended 62 years of Chinese exclusion, providing for a quota of 105 persons to immigrate each year, and permitting the Chinese present in the United States to become naturalized citizens.
+In 1943, the Chinese Exclusion Repeal Act ended 62 years of Chinese exclusion, providing for a quota of 105 persons to immigrate each year, and permitting the Chinese present in the United States to become naturalized citizens.
+Despite these provisions, the Act consolidated the prohibition of property or business ownership by Chinese Americans.
 In 1946, the Luce–Celler Act allowed Filipino and Indian nationals to naturalize and provided for a quota of 100 persons to immigrate from each country.
 Many Asian Americans (including future congressman Dalip Singh Saund) had been campaigning for such a law for decades.
-Under the act, upon attaining citizenship, immigrants would be able to own property and petition for family from their nation of origin.
+Under the act, upon attaining citizenship, immigrants would be able to own property (a right not afforded to Chinese immigrants in the Chinese Exclusion Repeal Act) and petition for family from their nation of origin.

 This wave of reform eventually led to the McCarran–Walter Act of 1952, which repealed the remnants of the "free white persons" restriction of the Naturalization Act of 1790, permitting Asian and other non-white immigrants to become naturalized citizens.
 However, this Act retained the quota system that effectively banned nearly all immigration from Asia, except for small annual quotas.
 Its primary exception to the quota system was family reunification provisions for US citizens, which allowed both relatives of longstanding Asian American families and those who had married American soldiers during World War II and the Korean War (also known as "war brides") to immigrate.
 The McCarran–Walter Act also introduced some labor qualifications for the first time, and allowed the government to bar the entry of or deport immigrants suspected of engaging in "subversive activities", such as membership in a Communist Party.